-Compliance with the VCT regulations is monitored continually by the Manager and is reviewed by the Risk Committee on a quarterly basis.
+Compliance with the VCT regulations is monitored continually by the Manager and is reviewed by the Committee on a quarterly basis.
 The Committee concluded that there were no issues associated with the maintenance of VCT status that required to be addressed.

-The principal and emerging risks faced by the Company and the Board's strategy for managing these risks, are covered in the Business Report on pages 15 to 17.
+The principal and emerging risks faced by the Company, and the Board's strategy for managing these, are also covered in the Business Report on pages 14 to 16.